Peachypie98/RivaGAN/README.md

 ## :hushed: Before We Start...
 This repository is created to assist people encountering difficulties running the offical repository from DAI-Lab, as the official one has not received updates for the past several years.
-Furthermore, I have implemented several modifications to the official version to ensure successful code execution, along with making specific adjustments to enhance overall performance.
+Additionally, I have optimized the official version to enhance execution speed while maintaining overall performance integrity.
 Lastly, I have conducted testing on Windows 11 using the latest Python 3.11 and PyTorch 2.0.1

 ## :grinning: Prerequisites